This website was created to broaden the participation in NC State’s K-12 STEM outreach programs.

 Please feel free to contact us with any questions: firstname.lastname@example.org.
 If you have questions about a particular event, camp or opportunity listed on this website, please contact the opportunity provider directly via their contact information they have listed.

-If you are an NC State K12 Outreach Provider, please see the Evaluation Tools page for more information about survey participation and implementation.
-If you are a non-NC State group interested in using our surveys, please go to The Friday Institute’s website for further information.
+If you are an NC State K12 Outreach Provider, please see the NCSU Partners page for more information about survey participation and implementation.
+If you are a non-NC State group interested in using our surveys, please complete this form to request a copy of the instruments, and also visit the Survey Overview, T-STEM Survey and S-STEM Survey pages for more information.

 The material on this website is based upon work supported by the National Science Foundation under Grant No. 1038154.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the National Science Foundation.